SolverStoppingJulia/Stopping.jl/docs/src/gradient-lbfgs.md

-## ListofStates tutorial
+## Mixed-algorithms: a ListofStates tutorial

-We illustrate here the use of ListofStates in dealing with a warm start procedure.
+We illustrate here the use of `ListofStates` in dealing with a warm start procedure.
 The full code of this tutorial can be found [here](https://github.com/vepiteski/Stopping.jl/blob/master/test/examples/gradient-lbfgs.jl).

-ListofStates can also prove the user history over the iteration process.
+`ListofStates` is designed to store the of the iteration process.
-We compare the resolution of a convex unconstrained problem with 3 variants:
+In this tutorial, we compare the resolution of a convex unconstrained problem with 3 variants:
  - a steepest descent method
  - an inverse-BFGS method
- - a mix with 5 steps of steepest descent and then switching to BFGS with the history (using the strength of the ListofStates).
+ - a mix of 5 steps of steepest descent and then switching to a BFGS initialized with the 5 previous steps.

 ```
 using Stopping, NLPModels, LinearAlgebra, Test, Printf
 ```

+First, we introduce our two implementations that both uses an backtracking Armijo linesearch.

 ```
 import Stopping.armijo